devleague/js-linked-list/README.md

     }

 ### remove(Number)
-Takes in a Number value and searches for the Nth node in a list and removes it.
+Takes in a Number value and searches for the Nth node removes it from the list.

-`.remove()` returns the value of the node which was removed.

-    linkedListExample.remove(3); // returns a node object...
-    {
-      value: 'Snow Crash',
-      next: null
-    }
+    linkedListExample.remove(3);

 ### insert(Value, Number)
 Inserts the specified element at the specified position in this list.
 Shifts the element currently at that position (if any) and any subsequent elements to the right.